 Unforgettable Northern Lights experiences in Iceland.

 The Northern Lights are one of the best reasons for visiting Iceland.
-However, they are also one of the most elusive and unpredictable attractions this country have.
+However, they are also one of the country's most elusive and unpredictable attractions.

-The Northern Lights are the result of electrically charged particles from the sun colliding with gaseous particles in the Earth’s atmosphere, causing displays of bright, colourful dancing lights.
+The Northern Lights result from electrically charged particles from the sun colliding with gaseous particles in the Earth’s atmosphere, causing displays of bright, colourful dancing lights.
 They can range in colour from white, green, pink and purple.

 Guaranteed darkness is the first important factor.
-The best season to see the Northern Lights in Iceland is from September to mid-April – these are the months where there are full dark nights.
-In order to see the Northern Lights, the skies need to be very clear.
-This often coincides with some of our coldest nights, since a clear dark weather in Iceland usually means temperatures below freezing.
+The best season to see the Northern Lights in Iceland is from September to mid-April when there are fully dark nights.
+To see the Northern Lights, the skies need to be very clear.
+This often coincides with some of our coldest nights since clear dark weather in Iceland usually means temperatures below freezing.

-It`s possible to see them Lights as late as April, and from many places in Iceland and anytime between dawn and dusk.
-It`s very special seeing the Northern lights concurrently with a sunrise.
+It`s possible to see the Northern Lights as late as April, from many places in Iceland, anytime between dawn and dusk.
+It`s exceptional seeing the Northern lights concurrently with a sunrise.

-Taking a visit out of the capital Reykjavik and into the countryside increases your chances of catching the Northern Lights.
-There are many great small towns to visit around in the country with beautiful country hotels and guesthouses where you can watch the Northern Lights.
+Taking out of the capital Reykjavik and into the countryside increases your chances of catching the Northern Lights.
+There are many great small towns around the country with beautiful country hotels and guesthouses where you can watch the Northern Lights.

 Find routes to this destination.